dhruti-kosta/ChatBot/README.md

 # ChatBot
-This is Chatbot using NodeJs, Express and Socket.io
+Realtime chat app with websockets using Node.js, Express and Socket.io with Node JS on the frontend with a custom UI